European Union breaks deadlock on bank rules

 BRUSSELS EU finance ministers agreed on tougher capital rules for banks on Tuesday, resolving years of sparring between Britain and the rest of the European Union over how best to craft measures to prevent another financial crisis.

-Acknowledging the depth of the recent euro zone difficulties that have driven Spain to take over lender Bankia and prompted a sweeping credit downgrade of Italy's banks, British finance minister George Osborne dropped earlier objections and threw his weight behind the draft law.
+Acknowledging the depth of the recent euro zone difficulties that have driven Spain to take over lender Bankia and prompted a sweeping credit downgrade of Italy's banks, British Chancellor George Osborne dropped earlier objections and threw his weight behind the draft law.

 He had previously accused his EU peers of trying to dilute globally agreed capital rules to the point where they would make him "look like an idiot".